 A modern Transport Network

-Open Fiber is developing a modern national transport network, which allows the collection of the fibre accesses trafficking and deliver it to the operators, ensuring equal access and service conditions regardless of the delivery point, local or remote.
+Open Fiber is developing a modern national transport network, which allows the collection of the fiber accesses trafficking and deliver it to the operators, ensuring equal access and service conditions regardless of the delivery point, local or remote.

 In this sense, the network enables the offer of a complete portfolio of services to tap into the needs of an increasingly more heterogeneous market, from the end-to-end connection with consuming (granted band or minimum latency) Service Level Agreement - SLA - to the future offer of a network and computing infrastructure to host physical and virtual third parties functions; all to improve the Quality of Experience, support video content spread, offer security solutions and the Internet of Things (IoT) platforms.